meljturner/CSS-Utilities/README.md

 ## stripe - make a slanted background

-Make background from background hue as a horizontal stripe angled at 2 degrees. e.g. <p class="stripe background primary light">
+Make background from background hue as a horizontal stripe angled at 2 degrees. e.g. class="stripe background primary light"